 PAOLA is a mental health case manager in Ohio.
 She was working from home due to COVID-19, but finding it very challenging with her three children (ages 4, 8, and 8 months) home from school and daycare due to COVID-19.
 Her 7-year-old stepson is sometimes home with her as well.
 Her employer wanted her to return to her office before she had childcare secured.
 She called to find out about her options.
-Unfortunately, her employer is likely exempt from FFCRA based on its size, and could also potentially claim FFCRA's healthcare provider exemption.
+Unfortunately, her employer is likely exempt from FFCRA based on its size.